CHeggan/AudioSet-For-Meta-Learning/README.md

 ## Different Scripts
 There are two different download scripts included in this repo, these include a single threaded version(also referred to as the normal one) primarily built around the idea of reproducibility and a multithreaded version that was built with the intention of trading off some reproducibility in favour of raw speed.
 In their current states, the recommendation is to **use the single threaded version**(single_thread_download.py).
 This is for a few reasons:
 - The better reproducibility of the normal script allows for exact rebuilding of the set which can be invaluable in the case of data loss or corrution.
 - The multiporceesing version, in its current implementtaion is not faster in most situations.
 This could be due to a few different isses, covered in a later [section](#markdown-Potenial Improvements).
-The code is also capable of saturating both CPU and network connection (tested on Ryzen 2700x and 100 Mbps connection) and so could cause significant slowdowns of the device/network being used.
+The code is also capable of saturating both CPU cores and network connection (tested on Ryzen 2700x and 100 Mbps connection) and so could cause significant slowdowns of the device/network being used.

 ## Reproducibility & Exceptions